 The CITB levy is calculated on payments to:

-- CIS subcontractors who you deduct CIS tax from (or 'pay net').
+- CIS subcontractors from whom you make CIS deductions (or 'pay net').
 These include labour-only and supply and fit subcontractors.

-Subcontractors can apply to HMRC for ‘gross payment status’ so you pay them without a deduction.
+Subcontractors can apply to HMRC for ‘gross payment status’ where you pay them without a deduction.
 The CITB levy is not applied to CIS subcontractors who you pay gross.

-On your Levy Return, you need to include the amount of CIS tax you deducted from your subcontractors’ payments.
+On your Levy Return, you need to include the amount of CIS deductions you made from your subcontractors’ payments.

 See the current levy rates

-You may need to ask the person in your business responsible for making payments to subcontractors for a list of those you have deducted CIS tax from.
+You may need to ask the person in your business responsible for making payments to subcontractors for a list of those you have made CIS deductions from.